calvinckho/capacitor-jitsi-meet/README.md

 ## Embedding in web applications

-For web implementation, see the Jitsi Meet API doc (https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md)
+The web plugin defaults to open a video call in the jitsi meet web interface.
+For full web implementation, we recommend using the Jitsi Meet API (https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md)

 ## Usage